celestiaorg/docs/nodes/docker-images.md

 ---
 Sidebar_Label: Docker images
-Description: Celestia Docker Setup Guide.
+Description: Comprehensive guide for setting up Celestia-App and Celestia-Node using Docker.
 ---

-# Celestia-App and Celestia-Node Setup With Docker 🐳
+# Celestia-App and Celestia-Node Setup with Docker 🐳

 ## Table of Contents